 “To an increasing extent, building organisation capability will be about building capability into the systems which surround people.
 Perhaps the best illustration of that is taxi driving.
 You don't need ‘The Knowledge’.
 You need a satnav.”
 Nick Shackleton Jones, Formerly Director, Learning Innovation & Technology BP

 There’s no doubt that organisations need to change in order to meet future growth goals.
-69% of respondents in our Growth Drivers Study say their business is ready to deliver the changes required.
-Is it time for your organisation to ditch some of these myths in favour of a new growth code?
+Is it time for your organisation to ditch some of these myths?

 As always we’d welcome your reflections and challenges via LinkedIn and Twitter.
 If you want to explore how BRAND LEARNING can help you in lifting the capabilities in your organisation, do get in touch.